rear/rear.github.com/documentation/concept.md

   8. *Cleanup:* Cleanup the build area from temporary files

 The configuration must define the *BACKUP* and *OUTPUT* methods.
-Valid choices are:
+Some valid choices are:

     |NAME        | TYPE    | Description                              | Implement in Phase
     +------------+---------+------------------------------------------+-------------------